WPS 2022 Annual (Print) Exhibition Terms and Conditions

 We do not provide framed prints, just mounted in 40×50 mount board.

 Entrants are invited to set a selling price for each of their entries and record this on the back too.

 The exhibition organiser will set a default selling price of £50 in the absence of this information.

-Hampshire Cultural Trust as the venue operators will deduct 36% from the selling price as commission and VAT.
+Hampshire Cultural Trust as the venue operators will deduct 36% from the selling price as commission plus VAT on this.

 Winning entries may also be published in the local press unless requested otherwise by the author to the Exhibition Organiser.

 It is hoped that catalogues for the exhibition will be available to visitors and WPS members free of charge.

 There are some organisational challenges around this which we are hoping to overcome.